 Jana Angulalik is a young, passionate and outgoing Inuk.
 She grew up in Cambridge Bay, Nunavut but has lived in faraway places like Indonesia and Australia.
 Although she loves to travel and explore, she loves helping people in the Arctic more, and helping in any way she can is second nature.
 Having had a rough start to life, she had to overcome many obstacles to get where she is today; an Inuit Tattooist, Beauty Therapist, Freelance Columnist and a voice for the voiceless.
 Through the Arctic Indigenous Fund she hopes to continue helping to break cycles and to help others in the Arctic live their best life in the midst of all that the Arctic and its Peoples face.

-Marion Aslaksen Ravna is a 23 year old Saami woman from Deatnu in Norway, in the northernmost part of Sápmi.
-I am currently living in Romsa/Tromsø, and studying law at the Arctic University of Norway – UiT.
-Since I was 17 years old, I have been working with Saami culture and politics, for example, through voluntary work for Saami festivals and through political engagements at the Sami Parliament in Norway.
+Marion Aslaksen Ravna is a Saami woman from Deatnu in Norway, in the northernmost part of Sápmi.
+She is currently studying law at the Arctic University of Norway – University of Tromsø.
+She has previously worked with Saami culture and politics, for example, through work for Saami festivals and through engagements at the Norwegian Saami Association.
+Among other things, she is passionate about indigenous languages, fishing, and indigenous governance and justice systems.

 Dewey Hoffman is an associate educator at the Fairbanks Native Association’s Indigenous Language Project, a dual language immersion program for three to five year olds that provides instruction and student support through Denaakk'e (Koyukon Athabascan language), culture, and traditions.
 Originally from Ruby, Alaska, Dewey was given the name Kk’ołeyo by his grandmother, after his grandfather Big Jim, it means “long distance walker”.
 He is working toward a master of education degree from the University of Alaska, Anchorage.